harispan/postdeals/README.md

 # postdeals

--Deal sharing community
+⋅⋅*Deal sharing community
--Each user can post deals
+⋅⋅*Each user can post deals
--Post comments on other deals
+⋅⋅*Post comments on other deals
--Like/Dislike other deals
+⋅⋅*Like/Dislike other deals

 Documentation is still being updated!